vitroid/TrainScanner/README.md

 When the trainscanner starts stitching the train, it shows the first frame with a rectangle, that is the motion detection area.
 The trainscanner start stitching then any motion is detected inside the area, and the motion vectors are shown in the console.
 It ends stitching when the motion is not detected again.
-Therefore, if the trainscanner fails to detect the train motion properly, change the area position and size with `-f` option.
+Therefore, if the trainscanner fails to detect the train motion properly, change the area position and size with `-f xmin,xmax,ymin,ymax` option.
+(The values are integers between 0 and 1000. (x,y) = (0,0) is the top left edge of the frame)

 Compare the following results.

-    trainscanner.py sample4.mov
+    trainscanner.py -r 270 sample4.mov
-    trainscanner.py -f 0.2,0.5,0.3,0.7 sample4.mov
+    trainscanner.py -r 270 -f 300,700,500,700 sample4.mov

 The first command fails to capture the whole train because of the reflection of the glass windows. `-f` option avoid the window area to be matched.

 ###Perspective adjustment
-If the train movie is recorded with some perspective, trainscanner can fix it.
-Invoking with `-g` option shows the perspective gauge.
+If the train movie is captured with skew perspective, trainscanner can fix it.
+Invoking with `-g` option shows the green perspective gauge.
-Read the gauge.
-Reinvoling with `-p` and `-g` shows the perspective guide lines.
+Read the green gauge.
+Reinvoling with `-p` and `-g` shows the perspective guide lines (blue).
 If the line is correct, remove `-g` option for the product run.

 Follow the procedure to learn how to fix the perspective distortion.

-    trainscanner.py       sample3.mov
+    trainscanner.py -r 90      sample3.mov
-    trainscanner.py -g 20 sample3.mov
+    trainscanner.py -r 90 -g -S 20 sample3.mov
-    trainscanner.py -g 20 -p 181,185,411,403 sample3.mov
+    trainscanner.py -r 90 -g -S 20 -p 320,300,760,780 sample3.mov
-    trainscanner.py       -p 181,185,411,403 sample3.mov
+    trainscanner.py -r 90       -p 320,300,760,780 sample3.mov

 ###Overlap between the frames
 Two images are stirtched together using a gradated alpha mask.
 You can